SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/rm-importers/a-scan-faqs.md

 </Accordion>

 <Accordion title="Are there any limits regarding the container’s weight?">
-  Yes, teh following are the accepted bag weights:
+  Yes, the following are the accepted bag weights:

   • Minumum weight 1.500 Kg